Your money-making expert. Financial journalist, TV and radio personality.

 Instead, post images that represent your work.
 They can be covers of books, comics or anthologies you wrote/edited, stills of videos that you scripted; marketing posters you helped to compose; and even screenshots of websites you wrote for.

 You should also include a single document of your best written work.
 Use samples from fiction, non-fiction, scripts, website content and marketing.
 Paste them all into a single document and use headers to describe each of them (for example, “a marketing piece written for a leading UK beverage company”).

-In this industry you live and die on your previous success.
-Your references might not count for much in an office job, but as a freelancer they are what separates those who scrape by on minimum wage from those who earn a six-figure salary.
+In this industry you live or die based on your previous success.
+Your references might not count for much in an office job, but as a freelancer they’re what separates those who scrape by on minimum wage from those who earn a six-figure salary.

 Using the options on the left of the Upwork search, narrow the results down to include the following:

 Once you find a job that suits, you need to check the feedback of each client before you apply.
 The trick is not to look at the feedback that others have left them, but at the feedback that they have left others.

 Do what you can to keep your average rating high and be prepared to give a refund if you receive poor feedback (a refund will delete the feedback).
 This should hopefully be very minimal, but will protect your high feedback rating.

 Freelancing will open a lot of doors.
 It will introduce you to publishers, publicists, web-masters and business owners.
 If you stay connected to all of these, using social media to keep them close, then a simple job could lead to something massive.

 Whether you work on a platform like Upwork, or you do all of the legwork yourself, keep the following in mind:

 So, if you have the time but you don’t have the jobs, and if you’ve done all you can in terms of applying and being interviewed, you can try some of the following: